yilinghuam/yilinghuam.github.io/eatwat/readme.md

 - need to hide coordinates and name of place
 - limit geosearch to singapore using country. check if it's ok, if not use bbox
 - add border to active link in nav bar
+- add circle line and downtown line to MRT_stations.js
+- add validation for form
+- fix fontawesome in dropdown